Cyril Davies died over 50 years ago on 7th Jan 1964,

 Cyril Davies Tribute @ Ealing Club - 14th Feb 2013.
 Here is the link for the video's of the evening

 The Eel Pie Club is based in the Cabbage Patch Pub in Twickenham High Street and it has been active for many years.
+It hosted a Cyril Davies Tribute Night on Thursday 4 April 2015.
 Recently a new web site has been created which extends scale of activies, films and events from this famous R&B club venue.
 You can see more here - The Eelpieland

 The Ealing Blues/Rock Club is active again and celebrating the great heritage of the club and the music which developed in the local area 50 years ago.
 Cyril and Alexis opened the first club and the Rolling Stones were amongst the many young musicians who cut their teeth there. www.ealing-club.com and www.facebook.com/ealingclub.